milahu/hate-maintainers/README.md

 king solomon assumes that only one is right ...
 some see this as "wisdom" of a king,
 others prefer to call this "a simple solution for simple minds"

+## to merge or not to merge

+* conservative: needs strong reasons to merge a patch
+  * do we really need this? -> merge
+  * has it features? -> merge
+* liberal: needs strong reasons to NOT merge a patch
+  * does this break anything? -> dont merge
+  * has it bugs? -> dont merge

 ## quo bono